bernie43/claude-openai-proxy/README.md

    - Go to Settings → Models
    - Enable "Override OpenAI Base URL"
    - Enter: `http://localhost:9095/v1` (for local) or `https://your-app.vercel.app/v1` (for Vercel)
+   - If you set an API_KEY during deployment, add it to your API key field in Cursor

 ## 🎉 Advantages of this solution